COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 ## Start Training

-Open Matlab2020 and navigate to the project root directory and execute the following command:
+Open Python IDE or Anaconda IDE (Command prompt or spyder) and navigate to the project root directory and execute the following command:

 ```
 TrainModel